syncthing/docs/users/config.rst

 .. option:: folder.copyRangeMethod

     Provides a choice of method for copying data between files.
 This can be used to optimise copies on network filesystems, improve speed of large copies or clone the data using copy-on-write functionality if the underlying filesystem supports it.

-    See :ref:`folder-copyRangeMethod` for details.
+The mechanism is described in a :doc:`separate chapter </advanced/folder-copyrangemethod>`.

 .. option:: folder.caseSensitiveFS

-    .. todo:: Describe element!
-    .. bool                               case_sensitive_fs          = 33 [(ext.goname) = "CaseSensitiveFS", (ext.xml) = "caseSensitiveFS", (ext.json) = "caseSensitiveFS"];
+    Affects performance by disabling the extra safety checks for case insensitive filesystems.
+The mechanism and how to set it up is described in a :doc:`separate chapter </advanced/folder-caseSensitiveFS>`.

 .. option:: folder.junctionsAsDirs